PRK Surgery in Toronto

 A: Yes, there are a number of different options.
 Refractive lens exchange is a procedure similar to a cataract operation in which the lens of the eye is replaced with a customized lens to enhance vision without glasses or contact lenses.
 Patients that typically are good candidates for this procedure are those with high degrees of nearsightedness or farsightedness.
 The other procedure is a phakic implant known as the implantable contact lens.
 Unlike a refractive lens exchange, no tissue is removed, and the soft customized implant is inserted inside the eye between the crystalline lens and the iris.
 This implant can correct high degrees of nearsightedness and astigmatism.

-Q: What equipment is typically used for LASIK?
+Q: What equipment is typically used for PRK?

 A: Being a leader in laser vision correction isn’t possible without an ongoing commitment to the highest standards and the latest technology.
-The technology that enable us to consistently build on our world-class reputation are outlined below.
+The technology that enables us to consistently build on our world-class reputation is the WaveLight® EX500 excimer laser.